ShawnTe/my-reference-and-cheat-sheets/heroku.md

 heroku create book-of-becoming
 (if you just do heroku create, it will get some random url)

-### need to do before pushing to Heroku:  // didn't need to for Hertl's tutorial
+### *might need to do before pushing to Heroku:*  // didn't need to for Hertl's tutorial
 gem install bundler
  and then
 bundle install